 websites—Use initial caps for names of websites.
 (Facebook, Google, The Huffington Post); articles or titled sections of a website should be set in quotation marks.

-Capitalize official titles that appear before names (President Kathleen McCartney, Dean of the College Donna Lisker, Professor Brown).
+Official titles Capitalize official titles that appear before names (President Kathleen McCartney, Dean of the College Susan Etheredge, Professor Brown, Professor of Anthropology Donald Brown).
 Lowercase informal descriptive titles and occupational titles used before names (historian Ellen Richter).

-Use lowercase for titles appearing after names (Kathleen McCartney, president of the college).
+Titles appearing after names: Use lowercase (Kathleen McCartney, president of the college).
 Exceptions: Titles in display (in mastheads and in other headings) or in formal usage (programs and announcements) are often capitalized without regard to these rules.
 See also academic titles, emerita and religious titles.

-Use lowercase for titles standing alone (the president, the dean, the director of graduate study).
+Titles standing alone Use lowercase (the president, the dean, the director of graduate study).

 trustees, Smith College Board of Trustees.
 Capitalize only when full name is used; otherwise lowercase, even when referring to the Smith board of trustees.

 upper-class students/upperclassmen: Avoid these terms.
-When practical, replace with "returning students" or "upper-level students."
-Consider using "sophomores, juniors and seniors," if it doesn't seem too wordy.
+When practical, replace with "returning students" or "upper-level students" or consider using "sophomores, juniors and seniors," if it doesn't seem too wordy.

 vespers, Christmas vespers